 How to Prepare For Your Court Case

 Your sexual abuse lawsuit may not need to go before a jury or go to trial.
 Negotiations outside of the courtroom are often sufficient to obtain a resolution, although every case is different.
-Rely on our attorneys to fully prepare you and your family for court appearances, if that becomes necessary.
+Rely on our sexual abuse lawyers in Austin to fully prepare you and your family for court appearances, if that becomes necessary.
 We know just how difficult it can be for abuse victims to testify and make court appearances, and we will work with you every step of the way to minimize the emotional impact while also obtaining the best possible results.

 What Kind of Compensation Should I Expect?